PactCoffee/sundown/README.md

 Zendesk Support, meaning that the application is packaged (zipped) and deployed as a [Zendesk Private App](https://pactcoffee.zendesk.com/agent/admin/apps/manage).

-See also how to [build your first Support app](https://develop.zendesk.com/hc/en-us/articles/360001074788).
+See also how to [Build your first Support app](https://develop.zendesk.com/hc/en-us/articles/360001074788).
+Very enlightning.

 Sundown displays user information on a side panel within the Zendesk UI (browser):
 * A link do the user's page on Admin and two buttons that link to Admin's "apply voucher" and "create ad-hoc order" functions.